 The chairs needed to be re-glued and the cabinet needed a little work, but all in all it is a solid, sturdy piece.
 I wanted to try and restore this set to the original colors.
 A light sanding is all that was needed to discover that the cabinet was indeed painted yellow and green previously and matched the green on the table and chairs.

 I decided to use Valspar Signature interior paint + primer tinted to two of their National Historic Preservation colors that closely matched the original colors of these pieces.
+The green is called La Fonda Plaza Green # 5007-6B and the yellow is called Homestead Resort Tea Room Yellow # 3004-4B.
 I love making chalk paint with this brand of paint because of it’s low odor.
 It also goes on so nicely and looks amazing once it’s been waxed.
 This 2-step process may take more time, but I like the look better than just a satin or high-gloss paint.
 The paint I purchased at Lowe’s, but I will post affiliate links below for the other products I used for this product.